PeterConstable/PythonTutorial/12_List_Comprehensions.md

 The data in our example imposed a level of nesting we had to work with.
 By writing the code across multiple lines and indented, it shouldn't be hard for someone to read the code later if they're familiar with list comprehensions _and they know the data is a list of lists of lists_.
 Adding comments to explain that would help.

-Let's consider one more example of a nested list comprehension.
-This is taken from [The Python tutorial](https://docs.python.org/3.8/tutorial/datastructures.html#nested-list-comprehensions).
+Let's consider one more example of a nested list comprehension: transposing a matrix.
+(This is taken from [The Python tutorial](https://docs.python.org/3.8/tutorial/datastructures.html#nested-list-comprehensions).)

 Suppose we have an object representing a 3 × 4 matrix:

 ```python
 >>> matrix = [